 Willoq is a remote Quechua community that strives to keep its culture alive while seeking to improve the lives and future of its residents.

-Since 2002, Big Five, in conjunction with Peruvian Odyssey, has worked with the residents of this small Andean community to improve their living standard, and have supported regular campaigns to prevent disease and provide medical attention to those in need, including hospitalization; and sponsored a health and education day.
-Big Five also helped fund restrooms and other needed public facilities for both local residents and visiting travelers.
+Since 2002, Big Five, in conjunction with Peruvian Odyssey, has worked with the residents of this small Andean community to improve their living standard and have supported regular campaigns to prevent disease and provide medical attention to those in need, including hospitalization; and sponsored a health and education day.
+Big Five also helped fund restrooms and other public facilities for local residents and visiting travelers.

 The Center for Recycling of Solid Waste: Fabricio Valverde Environmental Park, was a much-needed recycling facility on Santa Cruz Island, and the first of its kind in the Galapagos.
 In addition to the recycling center, Fundacion Galapagos is involved in community education and training oriented towards sustainable development, and coastal clean up.
 In collaboration with our partners at Metropolitan Touring, Big Five provided funding to assist with its development and operation and was a Platinum Sponsor for the facility.